nt5783/gmachSmalot/README.md

-# 👗 gmachSmalot - Gown Rental App for "Rinat Lev"
+# gmachSmalot – Gown Rental App for "Rinat Lev"

-A full-stack web application designed for the gown rental business "Rinat Lev".
-The app enables customers to browse gowns, book an available dress for their event date, and pay online — while providing admin capabilities for managing inventory and reservations.
+gmachSmalot is a full-stack web application for managing the gown rental business "Rinat Lev".
+The app allows customers to browse available gowns, reserve a dress for a specific date, and pay securely via PayPal.
+Administrators can manage inventory and view reservations through a dedicated admin interface.

 ---

-## ✨ Features
+## Features

-### 🧍 For Customers
+### Customer Functionality
-- 📷 **Browse Collection** – View photos and details of all available gowns.
+- Browse the gown collection with photos and details.
-- 📅 **Select Event Date** – Choose a date for your event and check gown availability.
+- Choose an event date and check gown availability.
-- 🛒 **Reserve a Gown** – Secure a gown for your selected date.
+- Reserve a gown for the selected date.
-- 💳 **Pay via PayPal** – Complete your rental with a secure online payment.
+- Complete payment securely via PayPal.

-### 👩‍💼 For Admin
+### Admin Functionality
-- 📋 **View Reservations** – See all upcoming and past bookings.
+- View customer reservations.
-- ➕ **Add New Gowns** – Easily upload new dresses to the collection.
+- Add new gowns to the collection.
-- 🗑️ **Delete Gowns** – Remove outdated or unavailable gowns.
+- Remove gowns from inventory.
-- ✏️ **Update Details** – Edit gown info such as sizes, images, availability, and price.
+- Edit gown details (size, image, availability, price).

 ---

-## 🧱 Tech Stack
+## Tech Stack

 - **Frontend:** React
 - **Backend:** Node.js (Express)